aica-wavelab/project-workshop/content/directions.md

 - [Wais Küche](https://maps.app.goo.gl/sg72kMG1cmBGqbwx8): One of the closest place (6min by foot).
 It is a small Vietnamese canteen.
 - [Student's MENSA Arcisstraße](https://maps.app.goo.gl/wCPJgsRZqX6GTocp9): The closest student's MENSA (7min by foot).
 Might be busy at lunchtime.
-- Other snacks and restaurant (mostly Indian and Vietnamese food) can be found on further North on Barer Straße, in front of the Neue Pinakothek.
+- Other snacks and restaurant can be found on further North on Barer Straße, in front of the Neue Pinakothek on further west on Gabelbergerstraße.